An excellent cashback card with no annual fee.

-The Blue Cash Preferred® Card is a powerhouse for gas and grocery cash back.
+The Blue Cash Preferred® Card from American Express is a powerhouse for gas and grocery cash back.
 It offers 6% cash back — up to $6,000 a year — at US supermarkets, reverting to 1% when you’ve hit the limit.
 You’ll also earn 3% cash back at US gas stations and some US department stores.
 Unfortunately, it comes with a $95 annual fee.
 That said, it’s better to get the card if you spend enough on gas and groceries to make the fee worth it.

 Compare cash back credit cards

-Should I get the Blue Cash Preferred® Card or the Bank of America® Cash Rewards credit card?
+Should I get the Blue Cash Preferred® Card from American Express or the Bank of America® Cash Rewards credit card?

-The Bank of America® Cash Rewards credit card is similar to the Blue Cash Preferred® Card, although it offers less cash back on gas and groceries.
+The Bank of America® Cash Rewards credit card is similar to the Blue Cash Preferred® Card from American Express, although it offers less cash back on gas and groceries.

 On the plus side, it doesn’t have an annual fee, so it can effectively net you more cash back than its counterpart.
 Pick the Bank of America® Cash Rewards credit card if you spend modestly on gas and groceries.